TechMadi/ng-apex-charts/README.md

 Chart Options  contains details about the chart, labels, markers,stroke,noData,xaxis(X Axis details),yaxis(Y Axis details),tooltips,labels,dataLabels,titles .
 Most of them have inbult interface eg `ApexChartDataLabel` etc etc

+## Chart Tool Bar

+`ApexChartToolBar` enables  you  to add extra functionalities such  allowing zoom in or zoom out   and if possible  export functions
+You are  able to export the  chart in  `PNG|SVG|CSV`

 ## Styling Library
 The project has used `ng-bootstrap `.Check it  out via  [Ng Bootstrap](https://ng-bootstrap.github.io/#/home).